6r0b1/nordcloud/README.txt

 Test for expected status codes
 Tests for expected error messages
-Tests for expected responses using input values specified in the asignment:
+Tests for expected responses using input values specified in the assignment:
 (0, 0), (100, 100), (15, 10), (18, 18), (13, 13) and (25, 99)

 Start tests: